microsoft/vscode-docs/docs/remote/troubleshooting.md

 ### Configure the environment for the server startup

 When the Remote WSL extension starts the VS Code server in WSL, it does not run any shell configuration scripts.
 This was done to avoid that custom configuration scripts can prevent the startup.

-If you need to configure the startup environment, you can use the environment setup script as described here [here](https://code.visualstudio.com/docs/remote/wsl#_advanced-environment-setup-script).
+If you need to configure the startup environment, you can use the environment setup script as described [here](/docs/remote/wsl.md#advanced-environment-setup-script).

 ### Configure the environment for the remote extension host

-The environment for the remote extension host and terminal are based on the default shell's configuration scripts:
-To evaluate the environment variables for the remote extension host process, the server creates an instance of the default shell as _interactive login shell_.
-It probes the environment variables from it and uses them as initial environment for the remote extension host process.
-The values of environment variables therefore depend on what shell is configured as default and the content of the configuration scripts for that shell.
+The environment for the remote extension host and terminal are based on the default shell's configuration scripts.
+To evaluate the environment variables for the remote extension host process, the server creates an instance of the default shell as an **interactive login shell**.
+It probes the environment variables from it and uses them as the initial environment for the remote extension host process.
+The values of environment variables therefore depend on what shell is configured as the default and the content of the configuration scripts for that shell.

-See [here](https://github.com/rbenv/rbenv/wiki/unix-shell-initialization) for an overview of each shells configuration scripts.
+See [Unix shell initialization](https://github.com/rbenv/rbenv/wiki/unix-shell-initialization) for an overview of each shells configuration scripts.
 Most WSL distributions have `/bin/bash` configured as the default shell. `/bin/bash` will look for startup files under `/etc/profile` first and for any startup files under `~/.bash_profile`, `~/.bash_login`, `~/.profile`.

 To change the default shell of a WSL distro, follow the instructions of [this blog post](https://medium.com/@vinhp/set-and-use-zsh-as-default-shell-in-wsl-on-windows-10-the-right-way-4f30ed9592dc).